-The consortium must consist of at least one company with one or more participants that are independent of each other.
+The consortium of a collaborative project must consist of at least one company with one or more participants that are independent of each other.
 Participants are independent, if they own less than 25% of capital or voting right of each other (for more information regarding affiliated entities see SME definition).
-In any case the consortium must include one company and:
+In any case the consortium must include:

-- at least 1 small or medium-sized enterprise (SME) (details see SME definition) or - 1 research and knowledge dissemination organisation (research organisation see General Block Exemption Regulation (GBER): Regulation (EU) No. 651/2014, OJ L 187/48, extended by the Regulation (EU) 2020/972 from 2nd July 2020 in its current version) or - 1 participating organisation from another EU member state or contracting party to the EEA Agreement
+- at least 1 small or medium-sized enterprise (SME) (details see SME definition) or - 1 research and knowledge dissemination organisation (research organisation see GBER 2014) or - 1 participating organisation from another EU member state or contracting party to the EEA Agreement